Student Services

 Keele is a diverse, multicultural and multi-faith community.
 Everyone is welcome - whether you recognise a particular faith or not!

-We have four Chaplains - they are here to serve and support everyone on campus.
-They are always willing to chat through problems with you in much the same way as other support teams do - pastorally, spiritually, and emotionally - they are more than happy to talk about topics which don't involve faith or religion!
+We have four Chaplains here to serve and support everyone on campus.
+They're always willing to chat through problems with you in much the same way as other support teams do - pastorally, spiritually, and emotionally - and they're also more than happy to talk about topics which don't involve faith or religion!

 We also have faith spaces on campus: the Christian Chapel, the Islamic Centre, and an area set aside for private prayer and reflection whatever your beliefs.
 We also have active faith student communities who will be sure to welcome you.

-Find out more on the Faith web pages.
+Find out more on our Faith web pages.

 All students that live on campus benefit from our Residence Life programme.
-Our Residence Life team are here to look after them, and this includes a team of friendly and experienced Resident Advisers (RAs for short) in every halls on campus - these are fellow students who are experienced in halls life and how to support other students.
+Our Residence Life team are here to look after them, and this includes a team of friendly and experienced Resident Advisers (RAs for short) in every halls of residence on campus.
+RAs are fellow students who are experienced in halls life and how to support other students.
 You can find out more about Residence Life here

 We love how diverse our Keele community is!